• Share this on:

 Entering the European market for denim

-This report explains what the most important opportunities and requirements are in the European market for denim.
-You will learn about the rules and regulations for exporting denim to Europe, about the best channels to get your product on the market, about the countries where your competitors are and the best ways to provide a quotation for a potential buyer.
+This report explains the most important opportunities and requirements for exporting denim to Europe.
+You will learn about the relevant rules and regulations, the best channels to get your product onto the market, the countries where your competitors are located and the best ways to provide a quotation.

 1. What requirements and certification must denim comply with to be allowed on the European market?

-There are many legal requirements you need to comply with if you want to export denim to Europe, including those concerning product safety, the use of chemicals (REACH), quality and labelling.
+Legal requirements for exporting denim into Europe include legislation on product safety, the use of chemicals (REACH), quality and labelling.
 Check the EU Access2Markets online helpdesk for an overview.
-Additionally, many buyers have non-negotiable terms and conditions for their suppliers.
-Although meeting these requirements is not required by law, you will have to comply with them if you want to do business with these buyers.
+Additionally, many buyers have non-negotiable terms and conditions which their suppliers need to comply with.

 Follow these steps to ensure that your product complies with the relevant legal requirements:

-1. Make sure your product complies with the EU’s General Product Safety Directive (GPSD: 2001/95/EC).
+- Make sure that your product complies with the EU’s General Product Safety Directive (GPSD: 2001/95/EC).
 If your buyer supplied the product design, it is their responsibility to guarantee it is legally safe for consumers to use.

-2. Make sure you comply with the EU’s REACH Regulation.
+- Make sure that you comply with the EU’s REACH Regulation.
 This restricts the use of chemicals in apparel and trims, including certain azo dyes, flame retardants, waterproofing and stain-repelling chemicals and nickel.

-5. Do not violate any Intellectual Property (IP) rights and do not copy or share designs with other buyers.
+- Never violate any Intellectual Property (IP) rights and never copy and share designs with other buyers.
 If your buyer provides the design, they will be liable if the item is found to violate any intellectual property rights.

 The buyer manual